jay-bman725/jaymakesvideos-website/README.md

      ```bash
      vercel
      ```
-4. Follow the prompts to complete your deployment.
+   - Follow the prompts to configure and deploy your site to Vercel.

+Once deployed, your site will be live and ready for sharing!

 ---

 ## Contributing

-Contributions are welcome!
-If you have ideas for improvements or features:
+I welcome contributions from anyone interested in improving the website!
+If you have an idea for a new feature or an improvement, here's how you can contribute:

-1. Fork the repository.
+1. **Fork the repository** to your GitHub account.
-2. Create a new branch for your changes:
+2. **Create a new branch** for your changes:
    ```bash
    git checkout -b feature-name
    ```
-3. Commit your changes and push them:
+3. **Make your changes**, commit them, and push the branch to your fork:
    ```bash
    git commit -m "Add feature-name"
    git push origin feature-name
    ```
-4. Open a pull request and explain your changes.
+4. **Open a Pull Request** from your fork to this repository and describe your changes in detail.

 ---

 ## License

-This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file for details.
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+See the LICENSE file for more details.

 ---

-Thanks for visiting my website!
+Thank you for visiting my website!
+Feel free to reach out if you have any questions or suggestions by opening a github issue or joining my discord server (link in my website)